By Jason Cassidy & Aaron Jolly

 So while it can be tempting to lie comfortably in bed with the laptop and get work done, you’d be doing yourself a disservice.
 Best to do all work in another room – not the bedroom.

-Don’t watch TV in bed
+No TV in bed for 2 reasons:

 - TV’s emit bright blue light which promotes wakefulness (darkness promotes sleepiness by contrast).
 You might be tired and comfortable in bed, but the bright light is telling your brain to produce less melatonin which is a hormone necessary for inducing and maintaining sleep.